 We share our 5 favourite games that the whole family can get involved with:

-The premise is simple.
+The premise is simple and you can use your phone to play.
 When it is your turn, hold the phone above your head and your friends/family have to share clues on to who or what is on the screen of your phone until you guess.
 You have a time limit though so if you can’t get it, move on.
 You have to get as many correct in the time as possible.

 The best thing about this game is it is so varied.
 You may have a person, accents, and places to guess.
 It also has an option to use the camera on your phone while you play so you can watch back the hilarious footage of your friends and family trying to explain what’s on the screen.

 You can’t get more traditional than a round of Trivial Pursuit.
 It’s one of my earliest Christmas memories; my older brother, sister, their partners and my parents competing with each other to win segments.
 As I was too small to know any of the answers, I would play games master, reading the question to each team.
-They’ve junior versions too now with easier questions for little ones so everyone can get involved.
+Play the junior version, with easier questions for little ones so everyone can get involved.

 We may as well embrace technology and Jackbox Games are becoming increasingly popular with our friends and family.

 You download the games onto your laptop or console and use your phones as controllers.
-They’ve general quizzes with some fun elements, drawing, pretend and making up funny sentences games; guaranteed to keep you entertained for hours.
+They’ve general quizzes with fun elements, drawing games, games you have to pretend and word games; guaranteed to keep you entertained for hours.
 It’s loved so much by our friends and family that it’s sure to come out for all occasions and any excuse in between.

 The main beauty of this game is you only have to download and pay for it once, contestants using their phones only have to navigate to an internet location meaning you don’t pay more for additional players.

 You just can’t beat a board game but perhaps Monopoly is best avoided.
 Instead give Articulate a go.
 For the young ones it gives them a chance to learn new words and their meanings and for the older ones it is a chance to show off- they’ve an adult version and child-friendly version too.